 The Czech Constitution explicitly prohibits discrimination based on, inter alia, sex, race, skin color, language, religion, political or other persuasion, national or social origin, or belonging to a national or ethnic minority (Constitutional Act Article 3(1)).
 The Civil Code further forbids the establishment of any form of juridical persons to engage in activity that denies or restricts the civil rights of individuals because of their nationality, sex, race, origin, political opinions, or religious affiliation (Civil Code Article 145).
 This clearly precludes, for example, a private school or other educational institution operated as a foundation, registered institute, or PBC, as well as any other subject of the law, from discriminating based on gender, race, ethnicity, or sexual orientation.

-Under Czech law, there are no limits on the ability of foreign individuals to found and participate in an NPO of any form.
-Foreign natural and legal persons are explicitly allowed to establish and participate in the governing bodies of associations, foundations, funds, registered institutes, social co-operatives, and PBCs (Civil Code Articles 214, 309(2), 396, and 406; Law on PBCs Article 3; Law on Commercial Corporations Article 763).
+There are no limits on the ability of foreign individuals to found and participate in an NPO of any form.
+Foreign natural and legal persons are explicitly allowed to establish and participate in the governing bodies of associations, foundations, funds, registered institutes, social cooperatives, and PBCs (Civil Code Articles 214, 309(2), 396, and 406; Law on PBCs Article 3; Law on Commercial Corporations Article 763).

-The Civil Code limits interlocking control with other organizations in some cases.
-For instance, a foundation may not provide a grant to a person who is a member of its statutory or supervisory body, its employee, or is close to such persons (Civil Code Article 353(1)).
-The foundation generally may not provide a grant to its founder, either: If there are special circumstances that should be taken onto account, such a grant may be provided only after the Board of Directors obtains consent from the Supervisory Board or the Supervising Officer of the foundation (Civil Code Article 353(2)).
+The Civil Code does limit interlocking control with other organizations in some cases, however.
+For instance, a foundation may not provide a financial contribution to a person who is a member of its statutory or supervisory body, its employee, or who is close to such persons (Civil Code Article 353(1)).
+The foundation generally may not provide a contribution to its founder, either: If there are special circumstances that should be taken into account, such a contribution may be provided only after the Board of Directors obtains consent from the Supervisory Board or the Supervising Officer of the foundation (Civil Code Article 353(2)).